avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### January 7/8/9, 2021:

+Over the last few days I have managed to implement H.264 compression on the video streams.
+I found an open source JS script that decodes H.264 frames in-browser.
+Using this in-browser decoder requires the use of a WebSocket protocol, so I implemented rudimentary WebSocket handling on my server (this is what took most of my time).
+No extra WebSocket protocols or extensions are supported as of yet, but full encoding/decoding with fragmentation was necessary to support the H.264 stream.
+On the bright-side, I have now memorized the entire byte structure of a WebSocket frame.

+With this compression, video stream sizes have been decreased by roughly 80% (yay!!), and there is no observable decrease in performance when running two video streams simultaneously.

 ##### January 6th, 2021:

 It turns out that the stream format I'm using (mjpeg) is already mostly compressed.
 I tried using jpeg compression to reduce the quality and it actually *increased* the image sizes.
 I found that the Picam is capable of streaming the images in h264. which is much more compressed.
 If I could stream this format, I predict that the network lag issues would be completely solved.
 The trouble is that h264 is not supported natively in browser windows like the mjpeg stream is, so I have two options: